 Kitten Mischief

-Maine Coon cats and kittens have a natural instinct to claw on things.
-They do not discriminate against furniture, beds, chairs, or scratching posts.
-It’s important that you have scratching posts available in multiple rooms of your home.
-However, there will be instances when the kitten will scratch on things that you don’t want them to.
+There will still be instances when the kitten will scratch on things that you don’t want them to.
 Don’t ever hit or punish the kitten for doing this!!
 Instead, redirect them to their dedicated scratching post.
-You may have to do this several times. maybe even for a couple of months before the kitten learns where is appropriate to scratch.
+You may have to do this several times.
+Maybe even for a couple of months before the kitten learns where is appropriate to scratch.

 Does Everyone in the Home Agree to a New Kitten?